kytulendu/openfur/readme.md

 Donation
 --------
-If you like what I make here and/or find it useful for your fursuit project, consider to throw me a coin ^^
+If you like what I make here and/or find it useful for your fursuit project, please consider to throw me a coin ^^

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/khralkatorrix)